apify/actor-web-automation-agent/README.md

 ## How much does it cost?

-There are two costs associated with using agent.
+The total cost for the agent usage is calculated based on costs for the LLMs and for the browser runtime.

 ## Cost of the OpenAI API
 You can find the cost of the OpenAI API on the [OpenAI pricing page](https://openai.com/pricing).
 The cost depends on the model you are using and the action browser process.
 The cost is calculated based on the number of tokens used.
-You can see these cost in the log of the actor run.
+You can see the cost in the log of the actor run.

 ## Cost of the running browser
 The agent uses a headless browser running in Actor.
 The cost of the browser is based on the amount of time it takes to run the agent.